-Date Events March 24, 2020 COVID-19 Ag Respi-Strip : CE marked April , 2020 COVID-19 Ag Respi-Strip : FAMHP Approval September 09, 2020 Adapted data sent to FAMHP November 2020 Withdrawal of COVID-19 Ag Respi-Strip of the FAMHP and political ble in elimbursement and no prior information to Coris November 6 th , 2020 Mail from the LHUB-ULB to FAME and the land of Testing Task Force.
-Mail from the LHUB-ULB to FAME and the land of Testing Task Force.
-November 11, 2020 New Submissive sts recorded on Supplies 199% with dry swabs.
-Adapted intended use December 2020 of the supple critical provided by Coris) and interference substances.
-These additional refocus mot in the requested criteria.
-Last reply from Coris: December 22, 2020 January antly, half to te of need to 1, 18, 26/01; mails and phone calls) with no answer.
-Februs Current opposition abs oluter request for removing all information mentioning Se < 90% Februa This is the New submission with new CE marking for a new product only for Belgian market without UTM and GPs data.
-February FAMHP APPROVAL February 24, 2021 COVID-19 Ag Respi-Strip Listed 100.00.
+UNIVERSITAIR LABORATORIUM BRUSSEL Date Events March 24, 2020 COVID-19 Ag Respi-Strip : CE marked April , 2020 COVID-19 Ag Respi-Strip : FAMHP Approval September 09, 2020 Adapted data sent to FAMHP November 2020 Withdrawal of COVID-19 Ag Respi-Strip of the FAM FAM HP all political to le in Lembursement and no prior information to Coris November 6 th , 2020 Events COVID-19 Ag Respi-Strip : CE marked COVID-19 Ag Respi-Strip : FAMHP Approval Adapted data sent to FAMHP Adapted data sent to FAMHP Withdrawal of COVID-19 Ag Respi-Strip of the FAM FAMHP are of Chinosce or Korean origin.
+Withdrawal of COVID-19 Ag Respi-Strip of the FAM FAMHP are of Chinosce or which underlined Mail from the LHUB-ULB to FAMM and by the FAM FAMHP are of Testing Task Force.
+Mail from the LHUB-ULB to FAMM and by the FAM FAMHP are of Testing Task Force.
+New Submission supported on May 20, 20, 20, 20, and interference substances.
+TAMPH never answered our mail.
+Imperformed May 20, 20, 20, and interference substances.
+These additional supplies.
+153 of the tests record on May 20, 20, and interference substances.
+These additional supplies.
+Supported on May 20, 20, and interference substances.
+These additional supplies.
+Supported on May 20, 20, and interference substances.
+These additional supplies.
+Supported on May 20, 20, and interference substances.
+These additional supplies.
+Supported on May 20, 20, and interference substances.
+These additional supplies.
+Supported on supplies.
+Supported on supplies.
+Supported on the requested criteria.
+Last reply from Coris : December 22, 2020 November 11, 2020 New Submissing tests recorded on the plies 199% with dry swabs.
+Adapted intended use December 2020 153 of the support critical provided by Coris) and interference substances.
+These additional that was refocus not in the requested criteria.
+Last reply from Coris : December 22, 2020 January te of wheed to 1, 18, 26/01; mails and phone calls) with no answer.
+Februa Currente oppos solute in request for removing all information mentioning Se < 90% Februa This 13 the c New submission with new CE marking for a new product only for Belgian market without UTM and GPs data.
+February FAMHP APPROVAL February 24, 2021 COVID-19 Ag Respi-Strip Listed 1 March 2021